rndexe/nowtransmitting/src/programmes/lectures/identifying-variants-of-sars-cov-2-in-india-–-what-does-it-mean-for-prevention-and-control-of-the-pandemic.md

 ---
-title: I_Identifying Variants of SARS-CoV-2 in India – What Does It Mean For Prevention and Control Of The Pandemic?
+title: Identifying Variants of SARS-CoV-2 in India – What Does It Mean For Prevention and Control Of The Pandemic?
 permalink: programmes/lectures/identifying-variants-of-SARS-CoV-2-in-India/
 cata: trigger